 The safety of our pupils is of paramount importance.
 Please read our Safeguarding and Child Protection Policy below to find out more about procedures, practices and responsibilities.

 Pupils are taught how to keep themselves safe.
-Our PSHE syllabus seeks to address many of the issues that children need to understand to be prepared for all the challenges that living in the modern world present.
-This includes issues of personal safety, self-esteem, bullying, racism, homophobia, sex and relationship education,and use of the internet and social media.
+Our PSHE syllabus seeks to address many of the issues that children need to understand to be prepared for all the challenges that living in the modern world presents.
+This includes issues of personal safety, self-esteem, bullying, racism, homophobia, sex and relationship education, emotional well being and resilience as well as the safe use of the internet and social media.

 Our recruitment and vetting procedures are secure and in-line with recommended ‘safer recruitment’ practice and our risk assessments are robust and in-place.
 Similarly, the school is pro-active and effective in its links with outside agencies such as social services.

 We are committed to safeguarding and serving the best interests of the child.
 We encourage and expect ‘a culture of vigilance’ throughout the school.
 Our recruitment and vetting procedures follow local and national good practice guidelines.